zaccmarc/zaccmarc/README.md

 **The BIO for Isaac Marcolino** :

 - 🌱 currently studying software engineering, mobile development, java, python and AI
-- ⚡ Fun fact: I like drawing and watching anime
+- ⚡ Fun fact: I like drawing and watch animes

 ##